Expert Reviewed By: Austin Current, CSCS, CISSN, Author and Strength Coach

 Ideally, you want your hands to be about shoulder-width apart on the barbell.
 You do NOT want your hands super close as this will lead to wrist discomfort and you won’t be leveraging the triceps to their fullest extent.

 Set and brace similar to how you would for your barbell bench press.
 I would suggest not changing the flow in which you get set.
 Make sure the feet around grounded, the hips are on the bench, and the upper back is set and ready.

-Control the eccentric and load the triceps
+Step 2: Control the Eccentric and load the triceps

 After you’ve set and lifted the barbell out of the j-hooks it’s time to brace and perform the eccentric, or lowering portion of this movement.
 Control the eccentric and avoid rushing this part of the movement.